danthegoodman1/raftd/README.md

 Implementing the following endpoints is the most important and involved part of integration.
 But as you'll see, it's quite trivial to do.

-All requests are POST requests.
+All requests are POST requests, using `application/json` bodies.
 All endpoints receive the following headers:
 - `raftd-node-id` - The node ID as a string
 - `raftd-replica-id` - The replica ID as a string